The sanctions landscape is constantly changing. Navigating its interconnected global complexities requires expert advice.

-We have represented both individuals and corporate entities that have fallen foul of the sanctions regime in several different jurisdictions including a US law firm caught up in the Volcker investigation into oil for food and a sovereign wealth fund subject to Treasury and US sanctions.
-We are experienced in dealing with HMT/OFSI on notifications, licence applications and submissions relating to sanctions violations issues.
+We have represented both individuals and organisations that have fallen foul of sanctions agencies around the world.
+We rescued a US law firm caught up in the Volcker investigation into oil for food and a sovereign wealth fund subject to Treasury and US sanctions.
+We know how to deal with HMT/OFSI on notifications, licence applications and submissions that relate to sanctions violations issues.
 When necessary our sanctions lawyers can turn to our colleagues in Reputation Protection, their expertise, and the latest electronic disclosure and case management tools.